 2. Taste Cherry Wines At Lautenbach’s Orchard Country Winery

 At Lautenbach’s in Fish Creek, you have several options for culinary experiences.
 Want wine?
 You can tour the winery or do a complimentary wine tasting.
 Want fruit?
 Pick your own cherries (July-August) or apples (September-October).
-Plus, you can shop the market for specialty foods, baked goods, and all your cherry souvenirs.
+And at any time of year you can shop the market for specialty foods, baked goods, and all your cherry souvenirs.
 Be sure to purchase some cherry juice!

 Located in Sister Bay, Door County Creamery is the perfect locale to dine outside and watch the passersby.
 Be sure to pop around the side of the building to where goats play in their little pen!
 So stinkin’ cute.

 Whether you nosh on cheese and meats or eat one of the delicious sandwiches, you won’t be disappointed.
-The market also has a great selection of craft beer by the single bottle and 30 wines under $20.
+I opted for the Chevre Torte made with Door County Creamery’s fresh chevre, basil pesto, olive tapenade, tomato confit, and arugula.
+I paired it with Door County Brewing Company’s Pastoral, a Belgian farmhouse ale.
+The market has a great selection of craft beer by the single bottle and 30 wines under $20.

 And, don’t forget dessert!
 Door County Creamery has goat’s-milk gelato in about a dozen flavors.
 The roasted almond fig gelato is quite lovely.